Security-Onion-Solutions/securityonion-docs/telemetry.rst

 Configuring
 ~~~~~~~~~~~

-During setup, or during non-automated :ref:`soup` invocations, the user is provided an opportunity to opt out of SOC telemetry collection.
+During setup, or during non-automated :ref:`soup` invocations, the user must choose to enable or disable SOC telemetry collection.

 After installation, grid administrators can enable or disable SOC Telemetry via the configuration interface.
 Search for ``SOC Telemetry`` in the Configuration screen.